 Though there have been cases of people dying from TASERs, it is rare, they mainly consisted of people who had heart conditions or who were under the influence.
 When misused, stun guns and TASERs can be very harmful or deadly.
 When following proper procedure, they make excellent less-lethal weapons for self-defense.

-How is the effectiveness of a Stun Gun measured?
+How is the effectiveness of an electroshock weapon like the Stun Gun measured?

-What is more effective, Pepper Spray or a Stun Gun?
+What is more effective, Pepper Spray or Stun Guns?

 Some states allow stun guns (with or without restrictions) while others do not.
-If you live in New York, Massachusetts, Michigan, New Jersey, Rhode Island or Hawaii, you are not allowed to purchase or own a stun device (including TASERs).
+If you live in Rhode Island or Hawaii, you are not allowed to purchase or own a stun device (including TASERs).
 There are certain cities in which stun guns are illegal as well.
 Check our Laws & Restrictions page for more details.